 We collect this information for reasons such as to:

 In cases where you use a mobile device to access our sites, we may receive information about the location of your device.
 In some cases, even if you are not using a mobile device, information about your general location may be discernible from your device’s IP address or the URLs we receive.
-If you access or use our sites or services with your mobile telephone, we may collect your telephone number.
+If you access or use our site or services with your mobile telephone, we may collect your telephone number.

 We use the information we collect by automated means to understand our users and to determine their preferences.
 As a result, we can develop and deliver new or modified offerings that are improved with our users’ preferences in mind.
 As described below, we also may use such information to provide a more personalized user experience.